-The average birth weight in the U.S. is around seven pounds (LPCH).
-Babies born with LBW appear smaller than normal newborns.
-They are usually thin, have minimal body fat, and have disproportionately large heads.
+If your baby is born with LBW, they will appear smaller than newborns.
+They’ll likely be thin, have minimal body fat, and have a disproportionately large head.

-Low birth weight is primarily caused by premature birth.
-Since babies grow a lot in the later stages of pregnancy, many babies born before the 37th week are small, or have LBW.
+Most cases of LBW are caused by premature birth.
+Since babies grow a lot in the later stages of pregnancy, many babies born before the 37th week of gestation are small and underweight.

 - birth defects

 Poor maternal nutrition, maternal drug or alcohol abuse, or incomplete prenatal care can also raise your baby’s risk of LBW.

 What are the potential complications of infant low birth weight?

 If your baby is born with LBW, they’ll have a higher risk of developmental difficulties, health complications, and premature death than babies born at a normal weight.
 They may be weaker than babies with normal birth weight.
 They may also have trouble eating, gaining weight, staying warm, and warding off illness and infections.

 Some common health complications associated with LBW include:

 - underdeveloped lungs or other organs

 - eye or ear problems